gretaegan/aviation-glossary/README.md

 # Acknowledgments

-- Ouluwafemi Medale, my mentor who has provided me with so much help and from whom I have learned so much.
+- Oluwafemi Medale, my mentor who has provided me with so much help and from whom I have learned so much.
 I would not have gotten this far in the course without him.

 - Code Institute Tutor team.
 The tutor team, with special thanks to Jo, have helped me to find solutions to issues I had with the project and were always super kind.